collabnix/robomaster/README.md

 the earlier extracted Android Platform Tools.
 Open a PowerShell in this directory (Shift + Right‐Click)

-- Run the ADP command as follows:
+- Run the ADP command to list the devices:

 ```
 .\adb.exe devices